2025 Putra Heights pipeline fire: Gas supply disruption

 On 2 April, Gas Malaysia announced gas supply curtailment to their customers in Shah Alam, Kundang, Petaling Jaya, Teluk Panglima Garang, Port Klang, Pulau Indah, and other areas.
 On 5 April, the gas supply company said the curtailment period was extended until 20 April.
 On 7 April, the gas supply curtailment area were expanded to Merbau, Tronoh, Perai, Junjung and Hutan Melintang due to "operational limitations", but the curtailment period will remained unchanged.
 Around 7% of the total volume of natural gas supplied by Gas Malaysia was affected by the fire.

 On 3 April, The Italian Baker, the manufacturer of Massimo bread loaves, announced that its bread supply would be temporarily limited starting 4 April until further notice, due to a disruption in LNG supply to its factory following the gas pipeline fire in Putra Heights.
-Likewise, Malaysia Smelting Corporation, one of the world's largest tin producers, also informed customers that deliveries from its smelter in Port Klang had been disrupted, and it remained unclear when fuel supplies would resume.
+Likewise, Malaysia Smelting Corporation, one of the world's largest tin producers, also informed customers that deliveries from its smelter in Port Klang had been disrupted, and it remained unclear when fuel supplies had resumed after the incident.